IWGP Intercontinental Championship: Reigns

-During the championship's existence there have been twenty-seven reigns shared among fifteen wrestlers with one vacancy.
+During the championship's existence there have been forty-one reigns shared among twenty-four wrestlers with two vacancy.
 MVP was the first champion in the title's history.
-Tetsuya Naito has the most reigns with six.
+Tetsuya Naito has the most reigns with eight.
 Shinsuke Nakamura holds the record for the longest reign in the title's history at 313 days during his first reign.
-Tetsuya Naito's second reign of 41 days is the shortest in the title's history.
-Kota Ibushi was the final champion and had held the championship twice.
+Yota Tsuji's first reign of 2 days is the shortest in the title's history.
+Yota Tsuji was the final champion and had held the championship once.